WordPress/test-handbook/test-team-badge.md

 - Submitted test reports for at least 1 ticket, comprising of [testing instructions](https://make.wordpress.org/test/handbook/test-reports/testing-instructions/), [issue reproduction](https://make.wordpress.org/test/handbook/test-reports/issue-reproduction/), and/or [patch testing](https://make.wordpress.org/test/handbook/test-reports/patch-testing/).
 Acceptable reports should be submitted to Trac or GitHub, and can apply to any WordPress project area included in the [Test Team duty of care](https://make.wordpress.org/test/handbook/#duty-of-care).
 - Submitted unit or end-to-end tests that have been merged.
+- Contributed to a WordPress project test suite, such as [phpunit-test-runner](https://github.com/WordPress/phpunit-test-runner) or [phpunit-test-reporter](https://github.com/WordPress/phpunit-test-reporter), on a PR that has been merged.
 - Contributed to a [Test handbook](https://github.com/wordpress/test-handbook) PR that has been merged.
 - Participated in a [Contributor Day](https://make.wordpress.org/test/handbook/get-started-at-contributor-day/) as a Test table lead, providing technical support, or assisting with onboarding.
 - Suggested a thoughtful idea aimed at improving testing processes in any way, which gets implemented.